renode/renode-docs/source/networking/host-network.rst

 Connecting to the host network
 ==============================

-Renode allows you to connect a host network interface to :ref:`an emulated wired network <wired-network>`.
+Renode allows you to connect a host network interface to :ref:`a simulated wired network <wired-network>`.

 To do that you need to be able to create a ``TAP`` interface.
 Renode will try to create one, provided you have sufficient privileges.